stain/s11.no/content/2021/house-rules/citation-style.md

 > For reference, IEEE's preprint policies:
 > https://www.ieee.org/publications_standards/publications/rights/authorrightsresponsibilities.html

-Include link to the preprint policies of the particular publisher.
+You may include link to the preprint policies of the particular publisher.
 If they respond just with a PDF attachment or question of repository, you can recommend arxiv.org, Zenodo or their institutional repository.

 **Note: You are not allowed to post their preprint yourself, unless you are one of the co-authors or acting on their behalf in the same copyright holding